 Benefits of a Food Garden

-Since starting a food garden back in April I’ve noticed some great benefits.
+Since starting a food garden last year I’ve noticed some great benefits.
 I do believe that tending to a garden has helped with my physical and mental state.
 I tend to spend more time outdoors watering the garden and caring for the garden.
 It’s been so rewarding to see the fruits and veggies sprout.
 For some people, it could help with reducing stress and enjoying being closer to nature.
 I’m sharing this video here that details how to start a food garden.
 Please let me know if you have any questions and comment below your experiences starting a food garden.

 Starting a food garden has been a fun project.
 I know there is so much to learn so we’ve been spending time researching all the do and don’t.
 If you check out my blog post from April 22, you can see which of the easy to grow veggies is on the top 10 list of foods to eat.